fbrowther/Determine-Factors-Influencing-Collision-and-Accidents-in-UK/README.md

 Employing pymongo.MongoClient fucntion, a connection to MongoDB compass was established and a database called Accident_db was created. withinin this databse two collections called - 'accident_data' and 'vehicle_data' were created to store the accident_data and vehicle_data dictionaries.

 ### MongoDB
 MongoDB is a non-relational database to archive data, retrive, manipulate and query data.
+A non-relational database is a database that does not use the tabular schema of rows and columns (which are found in most traditional database systems) to store data.

 Employing 'table.insert_many(data_dict)' function the cleaned dictionary was uploaded to the respective collections.
 The successful loading of the database is shown by these screenshots.

 ![alt text](https://github.com/fbrowther/Project-2/blob/main/Mongodb/accident_data.png)